drshahizan/SECP3843/submission/Vincboo/question5/question5.md

 1. Define the for getting cache data
 ```
 from django.core.cache import cache
-from django.shortcuts import render

 def get_data_from_cache_or_source():
     data = cache.get(cache_data)
 ```
-2. To ensures that only None values are considered for fetching data from the database.
+2. To ensures that only not None values are considered for fetching data from the database.
 ```
-if data is None:
+if data is not None:
 ```
 3. Define database and collection to get data from MongoDB
 ```